dayemsiddiqui/ruskit/docs/middleware.md

-# Middleware in Rustavel
+# Middleware in Ruskit

 Middleware provides a convenient mechanism for filtering HTTP requests entering your application.
-For example, Rustavel includes middleware for handling CORS and trimming strings.
+For example, Ruskit includes middleware for handling CORS and trimming strings.
 You may add your own middleware to customize it further.

 ## Introduction